initialed85/fred/pkg/api_client/docs/Execution.md

 `func (o *Execution) HasUpdatedAt() bool`

 HasUpdatedAt returns a boolean if a field has been set.

-### GetValidateOutputId

-`func (o *Execution) GetValidateOutputId() string`

-GetValidateOutputId returns the ValidateOutputId field if non-nil, zero value otherwise.

-### GetValidateOutputIdOk

-`func (o *Execution) GetValidateOutputIdOk() (*string, bool)`

-GetValidateOutputIdOk returns a tuple with the ValidateOutputId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetValidateOutputId

-`func (o *Execution) SetValidateOutputId(v string)`

-SetValidateOutputId sets ValidateOutputId field to given value.

-### HasValidateOutputId

-`func (o *Execution) HasValidateOutputId() bool`

-HasValidateOutputId returns a boolean if a field has been set.

-### GetValidateOutputIdObject

-`func (o *Execution) GetValidateOutputIdObject() Output`

-GetValidateOutputIdObject returns the ValidateOutputIdObject field if non-nil, zero value otherwise.

-### GetValidateOutputIdObjectOk

-`func (o *Execution) GetValidateOutputIdObjectOk() (*Output, bool)`

-GetValidateOutputIdObjectOk returns a tuple with the ValidateOutputIdObject field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetValidateOutputIdObject

-`func (o *Execution) SetValidateOutputIdObject(v Output)`

-SetValidateOutputIdObject sets ValidateOutputIdObject field to given value.

-### HasValidateOutputIdObject

-`func (o *Execution) HasValidateOutputIdObject() bool`

-HasValidateOutputIdObject returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)